 Understanding the risks of each medication and how they react with one another is essential in maintaining your safety — especially if you have a preexisting health condition that places you at increased risk.
 Each individual must be assessed and monitored to ensure the safest, most optimal results.

 Other medications used to treat tapering of tramadol withdrawal symptoms include lorazepam, clonidine, and mirtazapine.

 When withdrawing from any opioid, an inter-professional care team is critical.
 Tramadol withdrawal symptoms can lead to death if not properly managed.
 However, the tramadol withdrawal period is only the beginning.
 For many, ongoing support is required for a potential dual diagnosis.
 Co-occurring mental health disorders must be addressed using the latest evidence-based therapy and treatment.

 Overcoming tramadol symptoms can be difficult, but you can overcome your dependence with the right treatment and support.

 The tramadol withdrawal period is the first step in your recovery process.
 The idea is to seek a professional treatment facility that offers evidence-based treatment methods, taking a holistic approach.
 Treating you as a whole is critical to your ongoing success, especially if you are struggling with underlying mental health symptoms.

 Once you overcome tramadol withdrawal symptoms, you can begin treating the variables that drove you to use in the first place.
 For some, their pain was the cause of their initial dependence, but now, they use tramadol to avoid withdrawal even though their pain has since subsided.
 Others take tramadol along with other substances of abuse, creating a complex and vicious cycle that requires professional support.

 Regardless of your situation, if you are ready to begin the tramadol withdrawal process in a safe, comfortable, and supportive environment, take the next step.
-Call now to learn more about how Zinnia Healing can help: (855) 430-9439.
+Call now to learn more about how Zinnia Health can help: (855) 430-9439.